The Key Takeaways

 The structure of EPA is compact and stable and therefore when it is incorporated in the cell membranes its keeps cholesterol evenly distributed.
 However, DHA is larger and more flexible which helps with cell membranes fluidity and flexibility but also can cause cholesterol to clump together in concentrated pockets.

 In artery plaques, where cholesterol is already a problem, EPA tends to stabilize plaques.
-DHA may contribute to the type of cholesterol crystal formation that can result in plaques that rupture.
+DHA may increase cholesterol crystal formation.

 A 2025 analysis of 16 trials (127,771 patients) found pure EPA reduced cardiovascular death by 21%, while EPA +DHA formulations only reduced it by 8%.